jeffreycwitt/hn202/docs/class-8.md

 {:.answer}
 Perhaps Cassiodorus

 How can Muhammad function as "interpreter"?
-Certainly, he could provide explicit instruction, but he could also interpret the Quran through his recorded "practice" (or "Sunna").
+Certainly, he could provide explicit instruction, but he could also interpret the Quran through his "practice" (or "Sunna") which was recorded in the Hadith.

 **Second**, Al Shafi'i pacifies the rationalists by developing a **method** which could help keep the Hadith literature from expanding out of control and leading to inconsistent and conflicting interpretations (making it unusable for political decision making).

-So, with respect to the Hadith he developed some principles.
+So, with respect to the Hadith, he developed some principles.
 For example:

 He privileged the Prophet's Sunna as necessary Hadiths for interpretation, but he also insisted on a rigorous criticism of the subsequent Hadith literature and he limited the number of Hadiths, and thereby help preserved the Orthodoxy of the Rationalists (See Ruthven, p.
 135).